-CFDs offer various levels of leverage.
+Our CFD products offer various levels of leverage.
 Before trading, we shall ask you to make an initial deposit.
-Each CFD product we offer has a margin requirement.
+Each product we offer has a margin requirement.
 Based on this requirement and your initial deposit, you shall be able to trade a contract value in excess of your funds.
 For example, a margin requirement of 5% would enable you to trade contracts 20 times as large as your deposit.
 Fluctuations in asset prices will therefore be magnified many times.
-This can work for or against you as a small price movement against you may result in a larger profit or loss respectively.
+A small price movement against you may result in a larger loss.
 Using leverage or margin means that you may lose the entire funds you have actually deposited in your account if the price of the CFD moves significantly against you.